-Early Decision is a binding agreement between you and a college in which you agree that you WILL attend that college should they offer you admission.
+Early Decision is another type of early admissions procedure with only one school, however the decision is binding.
 This type of application is suggested for students who have had a strong junior year, have done a thorough job researching colleges, are able to narrow their first choice down to one school, and will not need to compare financial aid packages in making their final decision about where to attend.
-If a student applies under such a plan he/she along with the parent and school counselor, signs a binding agreement with one college, which states that, if accepted, the student will attend and withdraw all pending applications.
-Most Early Decision deadlines are in November (1st or 15th) with notification of the decision by mid-December (15th).
+If a student applies under such a plan he/she signs a binding agreement with one college, which states that, if accepted, the student will attend and withdraw all pending applications.
+Most Early Decision deadlines are in November (1st or 15th), with notification of the decision in mid- to late-December.
 Some schools have an Early Decision II option, which will have a later deadline, allowing students more time to research schools.

-Colleges will either accept, deny or defer students.
+Colleges will either accept, deny, or defer students.
 A deferral means that the student will be reconsidered with the regular decision pool.

-There are some variations on the above admission procedures - Single Choice Early Action, Early Decision II, and Priority Deadline to name a few.
-Colleges will indicate which type of procedure(s) they use in admitting students, as well as the stipulations for that plan in the front of the application.
+There are some variations on the above admission procedures - Single Choice Early Action, Early Decision II, and Priority Deadline, to name a few.
+Colleges will indicate which type of procedure(s) they use in admitting students, as well as the stipulations for that plan, on their application and school websites.